Telecommunications: Telecommunication networks

 A telecommunications network is a collection of transmitters, receivers, and communications channels that send messages to one another.
 Some digital communications networks contain one or more routers that work together to transmit information to the correct user.
 An analogue communications network consists of one or more switches that establish a connection between two or more users.
 For both types of networks, repeaters may be necessary to amplify or recreate the signal when it is being transmitted over long distances.
 This is to combat attenuation that can render the signal indistinguishable from the noise.
 Another advantage of digital systems over analogue is that their output is easier to store in memory, i.e., two voltage states (high and low) are easier to store than a continuous range of states.

 Societal impact

 Telecommunication has a significant social, cultural and economic impact on modern society.
 In 2008, estimates placed the telecommunication industry's revenue at US$4.7 trillion or just under three per cent of the gross world product (official exchange rate).
-Several following sections discuss the impact of telecommunication on society.
+Several of the following sections discuss the impact of telecommunication on society.